 Rewards and Recognition is an integral part of every organization’s HR policy.
-What started off as the management’s expression of appreciation of a job well done has evolved quite a bit and acquired the overall flavor of an organization culture of appreciation and recognition.
-However, it comes with its own set of challenges especially when implemented in a monetary form; more prominent for high-value awards.
 Typically the employees who are likely to receive maximum recognition or the highest recognition are possibly the highest performing ones.
 It is not surprising that they are the ones who would get the highest salary increments and promotions!

-A better approach would be to design rewards and recognition policies to appreciate small achievements and behaviors in everyday work that align with the company values such as customer orientation, innovation, integrity or initiative – anything small but significant from an organizational people road-map.
-It might not be directly linked to KRAs and hence unlikely to lead of other forms of ‘rewards’ like a bonus, salary hike or promotion.
-This needs to be incorporated into the design of the policy rather than the implementation of it.
-Those employees who deserve recognition should get recognized in any case; however, the employee should not be ‘rewarded’ or ‘recognized’ for the same achievement or behavior in multiple forms.
-Now, that might not be fair!
+A better approach would be to design rewards and recognition policies to appreciate small achievements and behaviours in everyday work that align with the company values such as customer orientation, innovation, integrity or initiative – anything small yet significant.
+They may or may not be directly link to the KRAs and hence unlikely to lead of other forms of ‘rewards’ like a bonus, salary hike or promotion.
+Hence, organizations need incorporate this into the design of the policy.